Latent Diffusion for Neural Spiking Data: Experiments and Results

 \subsection{Realistic generation of spiking data from a monkey performing reach tasks}

 We further evaluate LDNS in a different setting by applying it to model sparse spiking data recorded from a monkey performing a reaching task constrained by barriers that form a maze~(Fig.~\ref{fig_res:monk_uncond}a, left).
 The variety of different maze architectures leads to diverse reach movements of both curved and straight reaches~(Fig.~\ref{fig_res:monk_uncond}a, right).
 We again infer low-dimensional latent trajectories that capture the shared variability of the neural population and then train an unconditional diffusion model on these latents.
-Sampled spikes from LDNS closely resemble the true, sparse population data~(Fig.~\ref{fig_res:monk_uncond}b), and closely match population-level spike statistics (Fig.~\ref{fig_res:monk_uncond}c).
-Single neuron statistics in this low spike count regime (a maximum of three spikes per neuron in 5 ms bins) are also captured well and on par with or better than our baseline comparison model, AutoLFADS~\citep{pandarinath_inferring_2018,keshtkaran_large-scale_2022}.
-For a quantitative comparison of population and single neuron statistics, see Tab.~\ref{tab:metrics_comparison} and Supp.~Fig.~\ref{supfig:comparison}.
+Sampled spikes from LDNS closely resemble the true, sparse population data~(Fig.~\ref{fig_res:monk_uncond}b, additional samples in Supp.
+Fig.~\ref{supfig:samplefivevsdatamonkey}), and closely match population-level spike statistics (Fig.~\ref{fig_res:monk_uncond}c).
+Single neuron statistics in this low spike count regime (a maximum of three spikes per neuron in 5 ms bins) are also captured well (Fig.~\ref{fig_res:monk_uncond}d), and are on par with or better than LFADS~\citep{pandarinath_inferring_2018,keshtkaran_large-scale_2022} (see Table~\ref{tab:metrics_comparison} for summary of main comparisons, and appendix \ref{suppsec:morebaselines} for additional baselines \citep{hurwitz2021targeted,zhao_variational_2017}).
+Beyond spiking statistics, we observe that LDNS also preserves the temporal structure of population dynamics, as reflected in the top principal components of smoothed spikes (Supp.~Fig.~\ref{supfig:comparisonPCsmethods}).
+Thus, LDNS can generate spiking data that is faithful at the level of both single-neuron and population dynamics.

 Both LFADS and the LDNS autoencoder are optimized by maximizing the Poisson log-likelihood, and thus cannot capture single-neuron dynamics such as refractoriness~\citep{pillow_spatio-temporal_2008, weber_capturing_2017}, which can have a strong influence on the observed autocorrelation structure.
 Given the overall sparsity of the spiking data and resulting low correlations (Supp.~Fig.~\ref{supfig:correlationmat}), we focus on the temporal structure of auto-correlations averaged within groups of neurons ($\approx 45$ neurons per group) split by their instantaneous correlation strength \citep{macke_empirical_2011}: darker colors correspond to the highest correlated group of four, lighter colors correspond to the group with the second highest correlations (Fig.~\ref{fig_res:monk_uncond}e).
 We then compare these auto-correlations to those of grouped LDNS samples with a Poisson observation model (red).
 As expected, LDNS with Poisson observations is unable to capture the dip in the data auto-correlation at 5 ms lags (one time bin) (Fig.~\ref{fig_res:monk_uncond}e, left).